MiraeAsset-mStock/nodetradingapi-typeB/README.md

 npm run build
 ```

-##  Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - see [LICENSE](LICENSE) file for details.

+m.Stock By Mirae Asset Capital Markets (India) Pvt.
+Ltd. (c) 2025.
+Licensed under the MIT License.

 ## Support

-For support, please open an issue on GitHub or contact our support team.
+For issues, please open an issue on GitHub.

+## Contributing

+We welcome contributions!
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch (feature-xyz)
+3. Commit your changes
+4. Push the branch and create a pull request